Content Map Terms

 - Check for diabetes that occurs during pregnancy (gestational diabetes).

 - Determine if an abnormally low blood sugar level (hypoglycemia) is present.
 A test to measure blood levels of insulin and a protein called C-peptide may be done along with a blood glucose test to determine the cause of hypoglycemia.

 Fasting blood sugar (FBS)

-If you do not have diabetes, do not eat or drink anything other than water for at least 8 hours before the blood sample is taken.
+For a fasting blood sugar test, do not eat or drink anything other than water for at least 8 hours before the blood sample is taken.

-Random blood sugar (RBS) and hemoglobin A1c
+Random blood sugar (RBS)

 How It Is Done